In January of 2020, BlackRock CEO Larry Fink put climate action at the center of his annual letter. Other investment firms quickly followed suit.

 - Align political activities.
 We think you have got 2021 to develop an assessment and go-forward strategy for your political giving and trade association membership.
 You will be seeking a coherent, consistent policy and political narrative.
 This is a Q2 and Q3 effort.

 Your company has now received a clear call to action on ESG strategic planning and action.
-I’d like to hear about how your company is meeting this call in 2021 — hit reply and tell me about it.

 Last week I released the “Ask Me Anything” episode of the Energy Thinks podcast — I sat in the hot seat and answered your questions!
 Let me know what you think and keep those questions coming.
 If you haven’t yet, you can subscribe to this weekly newsletter here.